 TABLES

-Table 1: Selection gradient analyses showing the effects of three traits, flowering phenology, flower number, and shoot height, and population on fitness (number of intact fruits) of G. pneumonanthe in 2010 (N = 2000 plants in 20 populations) and 2011 (N = 1598 plants in 16 populations).
+Table 1: Selection gradients for three traits, flowering phenology, flower number, and shoot height, of the plant G. pneumonanthe in 2010 (N = 2000 plants in 20 populations) and 2011 (N = 1598 plants in 16 populations).
 Results are from linear models with Type II sums of squares, including: A) only linear effects, B) linear effects and interactions and C) linear and quadratic effects.
+All models included effects of Population × trait interactions.
 Estimates are given for significant main effects where the Population × trait interaction is not significant.
+Fitness was estimated by the number of intact fruits.
 Traits were standardized and fitness relativized before analyses.